bunceandbean/bunceandbean.github.io/docs/_posts/2023-10-27-making-flippy-floppy.md

 $$10 = 1\cdot 2^3 + 0\cdot 2^2 + 1\cdot 2^1 + 0\cdot 2^0 = 1010$$

 You could do this proof for any base you'd like!
 Base three, base four, hex, and even normal decimal numbers we use every day.
 That is why I call this proof: Making Flippy Floppy.
 If you ever did an introductory CS class in high school, you may have made those <a href="https://www.youtube.com/watch?v=v83Uvg_ySK8">flip flop machines that count up in binary</a>.
-Now that you made flippy floppy, I encourage you to listen along to the Talking Heads (live) song of the same name and feel a sense of pride for finishing a pretty great proof.
+Now that you made flippy floppy, I encourage you to listen along to the Talking Heads (live) song of the same name and feel a sense of pride for finishing a pretty cool proof.

 <br>
 <div class = "container">